PrajwalKhot14/AWS_SAA_Notes/Amazon S3 Encryption/S3 Encryption.md

 ## SSE KMS
 - Encryption using keys handled and managed by AWS KMS
-- KMS adv: User control + audit key usage using CloudTrail
+- KMS advantages: User control + audit key usage using CloudTrail
-- Objs are encrypted server-side
+- Objects are encrypted server-side
 - Must set header "x-amz-server-side-encryption":"aws:kms"
 - Limitation:
 	- You may be impacted by the KMS limits